Passion for Paralympics

 - 18 metric tonnes of equipment and machinery

 - 2,000 expected repairs

 Ottobock attends the Paralympic Games with an on-site, international team of technicians.
-We set up Technical Repair Service Centers close to the Athletes’ Village as well as in selected training and competition venues.
+We set up Technical Repair Service Centers close to the Athletes’ Village as well as in selected training facilities and venues.
 We also have a fully equipped mobile Technical Repair Service Center.